ome/omero-documentation/omero/users/cli/import-target.rst

         # or alternatively
         $ bin/omero import -k c41a6f78-ba6e-4caf-aba3-a94378d5484c ~/images/dv/SMN10ul03_R3D_D3D.dv -T Dataset:2

-    The session ID can be found using the :omerocmd:`sessions list` command.
+    The session ID can be found using the :program:`omero sessions list` command.

-For further information on the commands :omerocmd:`login` and :omerocmd:`sessions` see :doc:`sessions`.
+For further information on the commands :program:`omero login` and :program:`omero sessions` see :doc:`sessions`.

 .. note::

-    The :option:`-g` login option requires the group name as its argument, while the :omerocmd:`sessions group` subcommand uses either the group ID or the group name.
+    The :option:`-g` login option requires the group name as its argument, while the :program:`omero sessions group` subcommand uses either the group ID or the group name.

 .. seealso::